H-Freax/VMEvalKit/vmevalkit/tasks/object_subtraction_task/OBJECT_SUBTRACTION.md

 ### Level 3: Relational Reference ✅ (Implemented)

 **Task Type:**
-Remove objects using **spatial or numeric relations** instead of explicit labels.
+Remove objects using **spatial relations** (edge-based positions) instead of explicit labels.

 **Prompt Examples:**
-- "Remove the 2 leftmost objects.
+- "Remove the leftmost object.
 Do not do anything to other objects."
-- "Remove the object closest to a corner.
+- "Remove the {N} leftmost objects.
 Do not do anything to other objects."
-- "Remove the 2 topmost objects.
+- "Remove the rightmost object.
 Do not do anything to other objects."
+- "Remove the {N} rightmost objects.
+Do not do anything to other objects."
+- "Remove the topmost object.
+Do not do anything to other objects."
+- "Remove the {N} topmost objects.
+Do not do anything to other objects."
+- "Remove the bottommost object.
+Do not do anything to other objects."
-- "Remove all objects in the upper half of the image.
+- "Remove the {N} bottommost objects.
 Do not do anything to other objects."

 ### Level 4: Conceptual Abstraction ✅ (Implemented)